 Remote Desktop - View Menu - Quality vs. Speed

-In the View menu in the Remote Desktop window there are many options that can affect the quality of the remote desktop stream.
-Firstly, as pictured above, there is the Quality sub-menu.- Auto select: This option will determine the connection quality by itself and balance Speed vs. Quality automatically.
+- Auto select: This option will determine the connection quality by itself and balance Speed vs. Quality automatically.

 - Optimize speed: If you prefer speed and don't really care what the remote desktop looks like, choose this option.